MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 up the e-mail functionality, you can select which documents to send and which customers and vendors should receive their documents in e-mail.
 If you are using Word templates for Microsoft Dynamics GP, you can send predefined or customized forms.
-For more information, see *Chapter 42, “Word templates.”*
+For more information, see *Chapter 42, "Word templates."*

 You can send the following documents in e-mail.